sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gperftools</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Very fast malloc and performance analysis tools
+Short desc    : Very fast malloc and performance analysis tools
 URL          : https://github.com/gperftools/gperftools
-Лицензия     : BSD
+License      : BSD
-Описание     : Perf Tools is a collection of performance analysis tools, including a
+Descript     : Perf Tools is a collection of performance analysis tools, including a
              : high-performance multi-threaded malloc() implementation that works
              : particularly well with threads and STL, a thread-friendly heap-checker,
              : a heap profiler, and a cpu-profiler.